matt-goldman/matt-goldman.github.io/_posts/2024-02-09-idiom-dependencies.md

 categories: [.NET]
 ---

 While working on my upcoming [hands-on .NET MAUI workshop for NDC](https://ndcsydney.com/workshops/hands-on-cross-platform-mobile-and-desktop-apps-with-net-maui/9b5cb208bd43) (note - link will probably not work after the conference), I was thinking about different layouts for desktop, tablet, and mobile apps.
-The app we build during the workshop is a simple chat app, in the vein of WhatsApp or Signal (with a little inspiration from Teams), and has a different depending on the device idiom.
+The app we build during the workshop is a simple chat app, in the vein of WhatsApp or Signal (with a little inspiration from Teams), and has a different layout depending on the device idiom.

 On mobile, it shows page content with navigation tabs at the bottom.
 Most of the pages show a list (e.g. people, chats, etc.) and when you tap the list, it navigates to a details page (e.g. the user's profile, the active chat window for the selected chat).

 On desktop the layout is different - it will have navigation tabs on the left, and to the right have the list/detail combination.
 You can see this approach in Microsoft Teams.

 ![On desktop, the navigation tabs are on the left, followed by a list.
 The detail for the selected list item is displayed on the right.
 On mobile, the navigation tabs are at the bottom, and only the list (or detail) is shown.](/images/teams-desktop-mobile.png)
+_On desktop, the navigation tabs are on the left, followed by a list.
+The detail for the selected list item is displayed on the right.
+On mobile, the navigation tabs are at the bottom, and only the list (or detail) is shown._

 ## The requirements